 Ethernet specifies a minimum idle period between transmissions of frames known as the inter-frame gap (IFG).
 This gap is strictly not required for an AFDX system but is retained for compatibility.
 The IFG is specified as 96 bit periods.
-So, for example, on a 10 Mbit/s network, the IFG idle time accounts for a period of 9.6 $\mu$ s.
+So, for example, on a 10 Mbit/s network, the IFG idle time accounts for a period of 9.6 μs.

-The order in which a message is passed through the AFDX transmit protocol stack is UDP layer, IP network layer (where the ethernet header is added) and VL layer.
+The order in which a message is passed through the AFDX transmit protocol stack is UDP layer, is added) and VL layer.
 The order is reversed when a message is being received and passed through the AFDX receive protocol stack.